 To date, the number of active suppliers stands at 2,950.
-Of these, 2,620 are suppliers of raw materials and components1 (2,100 Sanlorenzo and 520 Bluegame) and 200 are subcontractors2 to which Sanlorenzo turns for the construction of its yachts and which, for the (DI).
-At this shipyard, structural changes are underway in 2020).
-The following charts show the breakdown of Sanlorenzo's and Bluegame's procurement expenditure according to the geographic area in which the suppliers operate.
+Of these, 2,620 are suppliers of raw materials and components1 (2,100 Sanlorenzo and 520 Bluegame) and 200 are subcontractors2 to which Sanlorenzo turns for the construction of its yachts and which, for the most part, work at the Sanlorenzo shipyards.
+In greater detail, it should be noted that only for the construction of the hull of model BG72 and the initial work needed for the construction of the new BGM75, Bluegame's production activity during 2021 started inside the Sanlorenzo shipyard in Ameglia (DI).
+At this shipyard, structural changes are underway that will allow Bluegame to carry out a further part of the production process "in house", by relying on two industrial sheds for outfitting, thus allowing the company's production model to increasingly reflect Sanlorenzo's own model.